LL.M., Yale Law School

 Prior to joining Brooklyn Law School, Professor Joshi taught at the University of British Columbia Allard School of Law.
 His career experience includes extensive work in human rights research and advocacy, including for Human Rights Watch and Lambda Legal Defense & Education Fund.
 He practiced with Linklaters LLP in London, Amsterdam, and Frankfurt.

 Professor Joshi’s research is in the areas of constitutional and comparative law, racial equality law, gender and sexuality law, and human rights.
-His latest scholarship is published or forthcoming in the Columbia Law Review, the California Law Review, the University of Chicago Law Review, and the Georgetown Law Journal.
+His latest scholarship is published or forthcoming in the Columbia Law Review, the California Law Review, the University of Chicago Law Review, the Georgetown Law Journal, the Northwestern University Law Review, and the UCLA Law Review.
 His work has received accolades from the Association of American Law Schools and the Canadian Association of Law Teachers.
 He is also a regular media commentator.

 Professor Joshi created a “Law and Inequality” course which hosts leading equality scholars from across the world.
 He has been a featured speaker on equality issues at more than forty institutions internationally.
 He has also held fellowships at the Harvard Kennedy School and the Yale Institution for Social and Policy Studies.Publications